tarikcoskun/unicorns-software/README.md

 - [ ] Changeable skill and exploration point values
 - [ ] Option to unlock all skill points, exploration points and dialogs
-- [ ] 3 slots for user presets in-game style, with the ability to export and import presets
+- [ ] Fetch save files directly from the save directory, change values directly in the files
+- [ ] Parse save files into an easily readable and changeable format
 - [x] Sound effects (improvements might be needed)
 - [x] Add every level of the game
 - [x] Re-create the level selector of the game

 ### Contributing

-All contributions are appreciated, pull requests are welcome.
-Opening an issue is better if the changes are not from the to-do list.
+Pull requests are welcome.
+Issues are preffered for advices or new ideas.
 Please test your changes before opening pull requests.

 ### Running locally